ronen567/just-the-docs/docs/optimizations.md

 ![gradient decent example](../assets/images/gd_optimizations/demo/3d_contour_sgd_steep_azim_30_elev_90.gif)

+** Some Conclusions**:

-A smaller learning rate would have solved this, make the algorithm smoothly converge.
-However, a smaller learning rate would have slowed down convergance in all scenarios.
+No doubt a smaller learning rate would have solved the overshoots and oscilations, making the algorithm smoothly converge.
+However, a smaller learning rate would have slowed down convergance.
 This is a tradeoff.
-Chosing alpha is one of the chalenges of Gradient Descent, and it normally requires some trial and error iterations to find a suitable value.
-Overshoot is a one of the Gradient Descent performance issues, between them are:
+So how smallshould the learning rate be?
+Chosing learning rate for Gradient Descent is one of the chalenges of Gradient Descent, and it normally requires some trial and error iterations to tune.
+But situation is not that bad!
+There are more variants of plain Gradient Descent which improve accelerate convergance and, most importantly, dynamically adapt the learning rate thus providing a stabilized and converging functionality.
-- ***Overshooting***: As depicted by Figures 3 and 4, high curvutures may lead to overshooting.
-Overshooting is a result of moving too fast along the gradient direction, while it changes signs.

-- ***Local Minimun trap***: Getting trapped in a local minimum, not reaching the global minima.

-- ***Oscillations***: this phenomenon can occure not only when gradient changes significantly in high curvuturs as depicted by Figure 4, but also when no matter the direction it  navigating in a plateau, where gradient is negligible but still may have slight differences which lead to oscliations

 ## Review of Gradient Descent Variants - Preface